 - 23.1.1 If a full-time faculty member is interested in banking units they must notify in writing their supervisor and Human Resources of the intent to bank by the end of the first week of the overload assignment. - 23.1.2 The parties recognize that unit members who teach a full load, which includes four (4) courses of English Composition 101A (16 units) in an academic year (both semesters combined) are typically not able to teach additional part-time overloads during such a full load academic year.
-Therefore, English instructors who teach a full load, which includes four (4) courses of English Composition 101A as described herein may in the next scheduled summer session apply any teaching (for credit courses) under the provisions of this article for the purpose of banking units for use during a granted leave. - 23.1.3 Faculty may bank up to fifteen (15) units for use during an otherwise unpaid Family and Medical Care leave for baby bonding purposes and up to six (6) units for an academic leave. - 23.1.4 Banked units, once the total desired units have been attained, must be used or paid out within four (4) years or by the proposed intended date of leave indicated on the banking form.
-Refer to banking form (Appendix L) for additional guidelines. - 23.1.4.1 Unused banked units are paid out at the dollar amount of the rate of pay in effect when the units were originally banked. - 23.1.5 For leave approval process refer to Article 21.12 for Academic Leave and Article 21.7 for Family and Medical Care Leave (FMLA and CFRA).
+Therefore, English instructors who teach a full load, which includes four (4) courses of English Composition 101A as described herein may in the next scheduled summer session apply any teaching (for credit courses) under the provisions of this article for the purpose of banking units for use during a granted leave. - 23.1.3 The parties recognize that unit members may have difficulty availing themselves of Sabbatical leave.
+Therefore, faculty may apply any overload teaching (for credit courses), taught during Fall and Spring semesters, under the provisions of this article for the purpose of banking units for use during any Sabbatical leave.
+In the event a faculty member is granted a Sabbatical leave, the faculty may also apply any summer teaching for the purpose of banking units for use during any Sabbatical leave. - 23.1.4 Faculty may bank up to fifteen (15) units for use during an otherwise unpaid Family and Medical Care leave for baby bonding purposes and up to six (6) units for an academic leave or use during a sabbatical. - 23.1.5 Banked units, once the total desired units have been attained, must be used or paid out within four (4) years or by the proposed intended date of leave indicated on the banking form.
+Refer to banking form (Appendix L) for additional guidelines. - 23.1.5.1 Unused banked units are paid out at the dollar amount of the rate of pay in effect when the units were originally banked. - 23.1.6 For leave approval process refer to Article 21.12 for Academic Leave and Article 21.7 for Family and Medical Care Leave (FMLA and CFRA).